 Further Friction Questions & Ideas

-- Ask “What would happen if we used a different material in the bottle?”
-Then, try different materials like sand, pasta, etc. Record what works and what doesn’t work and thoughts on why that might be the case.
+- Ask, “What would happen if we used a different material in the bottle?”
+Then, try different materials like sand, pasta, etc. Record what works and doesn’t and thoughts on why that might be the case.

 - Then ask, “What would happen if we used a different vessel?
 A different type of bottle?”

-- Try different sized “pencils” or tool to lift.
+- Try different-sized “pencils” or tools to lift.
 Try a thicker/thicker dowel.
-Try a shorter or longer instrument.
-Record observations.
+Try a shorter or longer instrument—record observations.

 - Try with more or less rice.
 Record the observations.